 They’re also puncture-resistant and flexible.
 You may also use these garbage bags to pick up yard waste.

 The Solimo trash bags are less expensive, yet they are still high-quality garbage bags.
-We recommend them if you want something that is worth the money but does not break the bank.
+I recommend them if you want something that is worth the money but does not break the bank.